jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 ## Zero version

 In SemVer the `0.x.x` version has become known as the YOLO version because anything goes.
 Any change can be breaking and so the semantics around backward compatibility become meaningless.

-In <span style="color: #0097a7">EffVer</span> the meaning of the zero version still denotes a codebase under development but should be treated as `0.Macro.Micro`.
-In a development project it is more likely that changes will have a large impact, that's just in their nature, but it's still useful to be able to quantify the impact between each release.
+In <span style="color: #0097a7">EffVer</span> the meaning of the zero version still denotes a codebase in early development but should be treated as `0.Macro.Micro`.
+In a young project it is more likely that changes will have a large impact, that's just in their nature, but it's still useful to be able to quantify the impact between each release.

-You could also use a four segment version number with `0.Macro.Meso.Micro` if you would prefer to have the full fidelity of <span style="color: #0097a7">EffVer</span> communication during development.
+You could also use a four segment version number with `0.Macro.Meso.Micro` if you would prefer to have the full fidelity of <span style="color: #0097a7">EffVer</span> communication during initial development.

-As your project matures you will likely find yourself incrementing the _Macro_ version less and the _Micro_ version more which is a good signal for developers that it's time to switch to a `1.0.0` release.
+As your project matures you will likely find yourself incrementing the _Macro_ version less and the _Micro_ version more.
+If you end up on a version like `0.9.x` for many months it is a good signal that things are pretty stable and that it's time to switch to a `1.0.0` release.

 ## Projects using <span style="color: #0097a7">EffVer</span>